x69420/DoctrineEncryptBundle/README.md

 ###Documentation

 This bundle is responsible for encryption/decryption of the data in your database.
-All encryption/decryption work on the server side.
+All encryption/decryption work on the PHP's server side.

 The following documents are available: